neo4j-php/neo4j-php-client/README.md

 );
 ```

-**Note that `openTransaction` only returns the transaction object, not the results of the provided statements.**
+> Note that `openTransaction` only returns the transaction object, not the results of the provided statements.

+#### Running statements within a transaction

 The transaction can run statements just like the client object as long as it is still open.